small-lab-io/usehooks.io/packages/usehooks-cli/README.md

-> ⚠️ This package is a work in progress and not ready for use.
-Use at your own risk ⚠️

 # usehooks CLI

 A powerful command-line interface tool for seamlessly integrating React hooks into your projects.
 Inspired by [shadcn/ui](https://ui.shadcn.com/)'s component workflow, usehooks CLI makes it easy to add, manage, and discover hooks in your React applications.
 Visit [usehooks.io](https://www.usehooks.io)